the-kido/cs-notes/content/CSCA48 (C Lang)/Arrays.md

 ![[Pasted image 20240719103308.png]]
 - The above example is really good at demonstrating junk values. `test` was never set, however the third index of `arr` *was* set (by accident; it's outside of the array's size!), and it spilled over into the container of memory that `test` has now been allocated too!
 The old data doesn't get reset!!!
 ### `Segfault`
 A `segfault` is caused when you access memory that is allocated to another program.
-If you fetch an index of an array that is far too big, and it hits memory stored by another program, you'll review a segfault.
+If you fetch an index of an array that is far too big, and it hits memory stored by another program, you'll run into a segfault.
 However, if the memory is owned by you, arguably worse things will happen.
 It will just read that info that you've reserved whether intentionally or not.
-> This means if you postiviely or negatively index
+> This means you can positively or negatively index
 ### Array and pointer relation
 - The head of an array is just a pointer to the start the list.
 Using \[]'s after a pointer goes to the bit of memory at that index *after* the head.
 ```c